Terms and Conditions for the Supply of Goods & Services

 (e) defective products under the Consumer Credit Act 1987.

 10.2 Subject to clause 10.1:

-(a) the Supplier shall under no circumstances whatever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract ; and
+(a) The Supplier shall under no circumstance whatever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract; and

-(b) the Supplier's total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed £25,000.00.
+(b) the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract. whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstance exceed £25,000.00.